Coastal coal-carrying trade of New South Wales: Port Bellambi

 View towards Bellambi from Sublime Point Lookout (date unknown).
 Sandon Point, Bulli is the first headland, in the lower half of the photograph, with Bulli Jetty just visible.
 The long headland in the upper half of the photograph is Bellambi and its dangerous reef.
+The South Bulli jetty is there but is indistinct.

 South Bulli Jetty, Port Bellambi c1909.

 South Bulli Jetty, during the loading of a sixty miler, with locomotive and coal wagons.
 The railway track on the right is the track for returning empty wagons.

+Bellambi Coal Co.
+Jetty before the storm damage of February 1898, with the South Bulli Jetty behind it.

 There were originally two jetties at Bellambi, the South Bulli Jetty named after the mine of the same name and the Bellambi Coal Co.
 Jetty used by the Model Mine at Woonoona.
 The South Bulli Jetty built in 1887 was on Bellambi Beach immediately to the north of Bellambi Point.
 The Bellambi Coal Co.
 Jetty (also known as the "Woonoona Jetty") built in 1889 was located on a small rocky outcrop just to the north of the South Bulli Jetty, near where the Bellambi Rockpool is today.
 The port had also been the site of an earlier coal jetty completed around 1858 but only used for a relatively short time.

 In late 1894, there was some agitation for construction of a breakwater to make safe harbour at Bellambi—a scheme known as 'Bellambi Harbour'— to protect its two coal jetties, but that never happened.

 The Bellambi Coal Co.
 Jetty was damaged in a storm in 1898 and thereafter all coal went across the South Bulli Jetty.

 Coal was sent from the mines by rail to the jetty, where there were two rail tracks on the jetty—one for full wagons and the other for empty wagons—and two loading chutes (one for each hold of a sixty-miler).